FX Pulse: 2025 Q3

 Source: Invesco Global Market Strategy Office.

 Notes: Past performance is no guarantee of future results.
-As of 30 June 2025.
+As of 30 September 2025.
 Based on Goldman Sachs Nominal Trade Weighted Indices.

-Source: Goldman Sachs, Bloomberg and Invesco Global Market Strategy Office
+Source: Goldman Sachs, Bloomberg and Invesco Global Market Strategy Office.

 Investment risks